BenKashouris/BenKashouris.github.io/_articles/Fast_Fibonacci.md

 \end{bmatrix}
 $$

-So what we have is a way of representing the fibonacci sequence in matrix form.
-This is powerful because it changes calculating the fibonacci sequence to calculating one matrix to the power of the number we want to change our seed vector by.
-Followed by multiplying the recurrence matrix by the seed vector.
-So the question becomes not how fast can we calculate the fibonacci sequence but how fast can we exponentiate a matrix.
-It turns out we can calculate an exponentiate, using square and multiply, in O(log n) time.
-So our proposed algorithm for calculating the nth fibonacci number would also work in O(log n) time, blowing out of the water the O(n) time complexity of recursion with memorisation.
+So what we have is a way of representing the Fibonacci sequence in matrix form.
+This is powerful because it changes calculating the Fibonacci sequence to calculating one matrix to the power of the number we want to change our seed vector by.
+So the question becomes not how fast can we calculate the Fibonacci sequence, but how fast can we exponentiate a matrix.
+It turns out we can calculate an exponentiation, using square and multiply, in O(log n) time.
+So our proposed algorithm for calculating the nth Fibonacci number would also work in O(log n) time, far exceeding the O(n) time complexity of recursion with memorisation.

 ## Brief tangent on the square and multiply <span style="font-size:0.6em">(aka exponentiation via squaring or binary exponentiation)</span>
-Our problem is to calculate $A^n$.
-To understand the algorithm we need to understand what happens to our exponent when we do two key operations, squaring and multiplying.
+Our problem is to calculate $$A^n$$.
+To understand the algorithm, we need to understand what happens to our exponent when we do two key operations: squaring and multiplying.
 We note that when we square our number we double the exponent.
-Doubling a number in binary causes the number to have a bit shift to the left.
+Doubling a number in binary is equivalent to a left bit shift.
+So squaring a number causes its exponent to bitwise left shift once.
 For example:

 $$
 (3^4)^2 = 3^{2*4} = 3 ^ {2 * 100_2} = 3 ^ {1000_2}
 $$

-We can also see that when we multiply our number by its base we add $$1$$ to its exponent.
+We also know when we multiply our number by its base we add $$1$$ to its exponent.

-Now we have these two operations we can look at the key part of the algorithm which is to reconstruct the exponent by using these two operations in binary.
-For example, Lets calculate $$23^{13}$$.
+Now we have these two operations we can look at the key part of the algorithm which is to reconstruct the exponent by using these two operations in binary. <br>
+For example, <br>
+let's calculate $$23^{13}$$. <br>
-The first thing to do is to convert the exponent to binary $$23^{13}=23^{1101_2}$$
+The first thing to do is to convert the exponent to binary $$23^{13}=23^{1101_2}$$. <br>
+Then we initialize our output, $$X$$ which we should think of as $$X^0$$.
+We now form the exponent of $$A$$ by performing our square and multiply operations.

 | Square Or Multiply | Calculation       | X                         | Current exponent |
 |--------------------|-------------------|---------------------------|------------------|